scottfr/SystemsBook/Understanding/understanding.md

 ----------

-# Model

-{"title": "Stopping At Grandma's", "description": "We'll begin with the previous model and add an option that tells the model to stop when Red actually gets to Grandma's.", "load": "http://insightmaker.com/insight/6778"}

-# End Model

 If you look at the \u{Configuration Panel} for \p{Stop at Grandmas} you'll notice that the \a{Units} are unitless.
 The variable itself doesn't need a definition of units because it's not participating in any calculations.
 It's just a test.